Antimony51122/Data_Augmentation/README.md

   	</tr>
 </table>

-- Ceramic Rabbit: a clean pure white surface of that responds to relatively sharper specular lighting.
+- Ceramic Rabbit: a clean pure white surface of that responds to relatively sharper specular lighting. shiny spot towards the camera corresponding to the shooting angle of the specular light
 - Wood Crate & Barrel: a mixture relatively more dirty turbid colour with a texture that specular lighting contributes to a much lower extent.
 The diffuse reflection take control of the appearance here.
 - Rusty Metal Robot: metal has a very sharp specular lighting, however the rust makes the surface appearance turbid.
 Thus the comparing with the pure reflection for the ceramic one, the reflection in this case is a mixture of the light colour and the colour of the surface texture.